BarbieCue/ktgen/README.md

 ### Combination

-Generating keyboard layout lessons can be combined with your custom lesson generation.
+Keyboard layout lessons can be combined with custom lessons.
 This happens automatically when the `course_definition.ktgen` file is not empty.
-Lessons with keyboard layout are generated first, then your custom lessons.
+Lessons with keyboard layout are created first, then custom lessons.

 ## Help